Azure/aad-auth-proxy/README.md

 This can be deployed in custom templates using release image as a side car or a service.
 This can be deployed using helm chart as well, which will be deployed as a service.
 Detailed instructions on how to deploy can be found [here](./docs/getting-started/GETTING_STARTED.md).

 ## Telemetry
 This has ben instrumented with [OTEL](https://opentelemetry.io/), it emits traces and metrics, which can be collected using [OTEL Collector](https://github.com/open-telemetry/opentelemetry-collector).
-A grafana dashboard to visualize metrics is also included.
+A [grafana dashboard](./docs/getting-started/TELEMETRY.md#grafana) to visualize metrics is also included.

 ## Securing traffic
 This proxy can be deployed as a side car or as a service.
-When deployed as a side car, only the containers within the pod can access this proxy, but when deployed as a service without restricting traffic, and container can access this proxy.
-So there might be a need to secure traffic this to this pod and this can be achieveed using [Network policies in Azure Kubernetes Service](https://learn.microsoft.com/azure/aks/use-network-policies).
+When deployed as a side car, only the containers within the pod can access this proxy, but when deployed as a service without restricting traffic, any container can access this proxy.
+So there might be a need to secure traffic to proxy pod and can be achieved using [Network policies in Azure Kubernetes Service](https://learn.microsoft.com/azure/aks/use-network-policies).

 ## Limitations
 Only helm v3 is supported.